Different types of 3D printing?

 - Laminated Object Manufacturing (LOM)

 In this guide, we will focus on each of these 3D printers to understand how they work and how similar or different they are to one another:

 Stereolithography (SLA) 3D Printers

-The one thing that stands out the most about SLA 3D printers is the range of application that this printing method brings to the table.
+The one thing that stands out the most about SLA 3D printers is the range of applications that this printing method brings to the table.
 Whether you want to build different parts of the creative design or create prototypes for a project, SLA printers do the job of bringing 3D models to life rather well.

 An SLA-based 3D printer runs on excess liquid plastic that has the property to harden and take solid form.
 Owing to the nature of the material used for printing with SLA printers, the end product usually has a smooth finish to it.